mendozaErnest/ai-devsecops-control-plane/README.md

 **Security:** Bandit · Semgrep · pip-audit · OWASP Dependency-Check · OWASP ZAP · Checkov · Trivy · Gitleaks
 **Integration:** GitHub App (JWT RS256) · GitHub Actions · Prometheus + Grafana
 **Frontend:** Modular ES6 JavaScript · Chart.js · i18n (EN/ES)

+## 👤 Why I Built This

+I spent years doing application security inside a global bank (Santander), where I remediated thousands of critical and high-severity vulnerabilities in production using Fortify, Veracode, and SonarQube.
+I kept hitting the same wall: the AI tools that could have accelerated remediation were contractually off the table, because they ship source code to external APIs.

+So I built the platform I couldn't buy — the full AppSec lifecycle, including AI-generated fixes, running entirely on infrastructure you control.
+It is both a working security tool and a statement about how AI-assisted security should work in regulated environments.

 ## 📄 License